 The Company's acquisition strategy has been focused on identifying both opportunistic and strategic acquisitions within its target markets that offer strong opportunities for return.
 The operating subsidiaries acquired by the Company are frequently underperforming financially and can have regulatory and clinical challenges to overcome.
 From time to time, these acquisitions are more strategic in nature that may or may not have positive operational results.
 Financial information, especially with underperforming operating subsidiaries, is often inadequate, inaccurate or unavailable.
 Consequently, the Company believes that prior operating results are not a meaningful representation of the Company's current operating results or indicative of the integration potential of its newly acquired operating subsidiaries.
-Pro forma financial information has been included for the businesses acquired during the six months ended June 30, 2019.
-Businesses acquired during the six months ended June 30, 2019 have been included.
+Pro forma financial information has been included for the businesses acquired during the six months ended June 30, 2018 were deemed immaterial and as such, no pro forma financial information has been included.
 The acquisitions during the six months ended June 30, 2019 have been included in the June 30, 2019 condensed combined balance sheets of the Company, and the operating results have been included in the condensed combined statements of income of the Company since the dates the Company gained effective control.
-Revenue and income before tax included in the condensed combined statements of income relating to the acquisitions during the six months ended June 30, 2019 was \$3,728 and \$483, respectively.
+Revenue and income before tax included in the condensed combined statement of income relating to the acquisitions during the six months ended June 30, 2019 was \$3,728 and \$483, respectively.